 IoT World’s Developer Conference is a two-day technical conference for developers, hardware engineers, and architects working on IoT solutions.
 In this conference track, technical leaders learned how to lead successful IoT projects.

 A theme at the Developer Conference was whether to use agile methodologies for IoT — and if so, how to do it successfully.
 One talk provided a real-world example of how agile development practices were used to launch a facial recognition-powered beer kiosk for the Las Vegas strip.
-Speaker Jeff McGehee, IoT Practice Lead at Very, went into detail about the people, processes, and technologies used to bring the product to life.
+Speaker Jeff McGehee, director of engineering at Very, went into detail about the people, processes, and technologies used to bring the product to life.

 Open Source Technologies Debated